Welcome to the website of the Broughton Parish Council.

 Parish Council meetings are generally held every third Wednesday of the month, except in August, commencing at 7pm in the village hall.
 The agenda and previous minutes as submitted for approval are all viewable from the links above.
 A ‘right to speak’ facility enables members of the public to address the meeting on any issue of concern and meetings of the council are generally open for public attendance.

-Please contact the Clerk if serving as a parish councillor appeals; there are no current vacancies but it is always good to know of potential candidates in case a vacancy unexpectedly arises.
+Please contact the Clerk if serving as a parish councillor appeals; there is currently one vacancy to fill but it is always good to know of all potential candidates in case any further vacancies unexpectedly arise.

 To report street problems requiring repair, such as manhole covers, curbs, pavements or roads, etc. please contact the Street Doctor on 0300 126 1000, and choose Option 4, or online at www.northamptonshire.gov.uk and select Street Doctor.

-The Council’s statement of accounts will be considered at the parish council meeting on 20 June 2018 – the following link will take you to a notice detailing public rights to inspect related records and ask questions arising from the accounts.
-A period of not less than 30 working days has to be specifically allowed for this, as is described in the notice, but Broughton Parish Council is happy to deal with queries at any time and strives to be completely transparent about its finances: Audit notice 2017 – 18
+The Council’s statement of accounts will be considered at the parish council meeting on 19 June 2019 – the following link will take you to a notice detailing public rights to inspect related records and ask questions arising from the accounts.
+A period of not less than 30 working days has to be specifically allowed for this, as is described in the notice, but Broughton Parish Council is happy to deal with queries at any time and strives to be completely transparent about its finances: exercise of public rights_2018-19_-exempt authorities

-The statement of accounts can be viewed here: 2017-18 Accounts statements
+The statement of accounts can be viewed here: AGAR 1819 FINAL

 The Parish Council is very aware some residents are unfortunately suffering due to the criminal or antisocial activities of others.
 It is important, for Police and other supporting agencies to gain a complete picture of the problem, that incidents suffered or witnessed are always reported regardless of whether a complaint is wanted to be pursued.
 This can easily be done using the on-line reporting service here: